I’m a Single Mother by Choice—and I Love It

 Searching for sperm can be fun

 And that’s not in the old-fashioned meet-a-guy, share-a-meal search for sperm.
 This is literally searching for the other half of the DNA that will create a child for you, should you chose to try to have a biological child on your own, instead of going the adoption route.
 There are plenty of sperm banks on line, and they are feature-rich with essays and report cards, baby pictures, and celebrity look alike analyses.
 You’ll learn about their health history (and can even go back a couple generations), physical features, and religious background.
 Sometimes there are even audio interviews.
-It’s fun and a little funny, and if you have health priorities (do auto-immune diseases run in your family?), then this is a great way to sort through the abundant sperm that’s available for purchase.
+It’s fun and a little funny, and if you have health priorities, then this is a great way to sort through the abundant sperm that’s available for purchase.

 You can order sperm in bulk

 No, they don’t sell it at Costco, but they do sell it in bulk because, hey, you might want a second, or a third child after your enjoying parenting your first.
 One of the more important criteria for Kate when purchasing her sperm was “success rate”—did the sperm from this particular donor reach its destination?
 Artificial insemination is an intense, expensive process, and Kate wanted to be sure the likelihood of success was high.
 So whether you want to plan for siblings or multiple inseminations for another reasons, buy in bulk.

 Are you comfortable as head of your household?